lnnrtwttkhn/fair-teaching-proposal/_application-form.md

 ### Project Goals

-> In addition to imparting subject-related knowledge, virtual exchange among students and researchers from the partner university must be the primary goal.
+> *"In addition to imparting subject-related knowledge, virtual exchange among students and researchers from the partner university must be the primary goal."*

 #### Short version